grith.aidocs

 grith daemon

-Manage the long-running daemon that owns the shared subsystems.
+Manage the long-running daemon that owns the shared subsystems and web dashboard.

 The daemon is the long-running grith process that owns the dashboard server, the shared audit + digest, the reputation table, and the notification dispatcher.
 See Daemon and thin-client sessions for the "why".